SiyiP/linked-blog-starter-md/11 HEENT/SFP Brain Tumors I+II_Carroll.md

 	6. are derived from normal brain, so BBB isn't a huge barrier for it
 	7. <mark style="background: #FFF3A3A6;">GBM - have bizzare multinucleated cells</mark> (can't divide anymore) and <mark style="background: #FFF3A3A6;">larger numbers of small bipolar cells</mark> (can proliferating compoenent)
 		1. bipolar cells - > secrete **excitotoxin <mark style="background: #FFF3A3A6;">glutamate</mark> which promotes seizures + kills neurons**
-		2. the tumor cells are resistant to excess glutamate bc they got bumps so they don't die
+		2. the tumor cells are resistant to excess glutamate bc they got pumps so they don't die
 		3. bipolar cells infiltrate very widely - making it **impossible to get a complete surgical resection!**
 	8. tumor cells -> grow so rapidly, killing itself, making bland infarc centers
-	9. they make **tumor infarction, *pseudopalidsading* necrosis!!!**![[Screenshot 2025-11-03 at 1.48.55 AM.png]]
+	9. they make **tumor infarction, *pseudopalidsading* necrosis!!!**![[gbm pseudopalisading necrosis.png]]
 	10. pseudopalisading - as the cells die, the tensile pressure is lost then the cells collapse upon itself
 	11. hypoxic penumbra around that zone is crammed more and more so more VEGF is made, so **vascular endothelial proliferation glomeruloid bodies are made...**
 	12. this is why it's contrast enhancing bc of the **leakiness**